Jenny Manson: Labour Party

 At the age of 16, Manson joined the Young Socialists and has been a member of the Labour Party since 1969.
+She ran as one of the Labour candidates for Garden Suburb ward (based around Hampstead Garden Suburb) in the May 1982 Barnet London Borough Council election, but all three seats were won by the Conservatives.

 In the May 1986 Barnet London Borough Council election, she was elected as a councillor for the Colindale ward, serving until 1990.
 In June 1987, she unsuccessfully stood as a parliamentary candidate in Hendon North at the UK general election.
 She was inspired to become politically active again after Jeremy Corbyn was elected leader of the Labour Party in 2015.
 Manson is a General Committee member of Finchley and Golders Green Constituency Labour Party.

 In July 2017, Manson was elected chair of Jewish Voice for Labour.
 She has said JVL was founded to advocate for Palestinian rights and "to tackle allegations of anti-Semitism in the Labour Party."
-She has stated that the organisation's mission is to "contribute to making the Labour party an open, democratic and inclusive party, encouraging all ethnic groups and cultures to join and participate freely.
+She has stated that the organisation's mission is to "contribute to making the Labour party an open, democratic and inclusive party, encouraging all ethnic groups and cultures to join and participate freely."

 In August 2017, Manson said that Jewish Voice for Labour would "provide a much-needed forum for Jews who want to celebrate and debate the long and proud history of Jewish involvement in socialist and trade-union activism."
 She added that they "invite everyone of Jewish heritage in the Labour Party to join us in continuing these great traditions."
 In September, she clarified that the organisation is "not anti-Zionist" but stated that it was "an alternative voice for Jewish members of Labour" who do not support the Jewish Labour Movement's "profoundly Zionist orientation".
 In October of that year, she added that the organisation was set up because "Jewish members of the Labour Party have been unrepresented in recent years" so it could "become the voice of Jewish Labour Party members and we will be able to say what we think about issues like racism, free speech and Israel-Palestine."